cloudedbats/cloudedbats/README.md

 ### 2. Detector for passive monitoring

-I have used my own design of a detector for passive monitoring during the bat seasons 2016 and 2017.
+I have used my own design of a detector for passive monitoring since 2016.

 A short presentation is included in this presentation from the norwegian workshop in 2018:
 [Three inexpensive detectors](doc/EABDW3_Three_Inexpensive_Bat_Detectors.pdf).